ADD CONDITION

 Geriatric Use

 There is no specific information regarding the use of this medication in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
 Healthcare providers should exercise caution when prescribing this medication to elderly patients, as individual responses may vary.
-Monitoring for potential adverse effects and therapeutic efficacy is recommended in this population.
+It is advisable to monitor these patients closely for any adverse effects or changes in efficacy, given the lack of targeted data for this population.

 Pregnancy